-The Times Higher Education World University Rankings 2012-2013 were developed in consultation with a new rankings data provider, Thomson Reuters.
-The ranking of the top universities worldwide is based on a new methodology since 2011, using 13 separate performance indicators capturing different university activities.
+The Times Higher Education World University Ranking is based on a new methodology since 2011, using 13 separate performance indicators capturing different university activities.
 These 13 indicators are brought together into five headline categories, which are:

 • Teaching — the learning environment (worth 30% of the overall ranking score)

 • Research — volume, income and reputation (30%)